 The following tips can help reduce your chances of getting DKA:

-- check your blood sugar regularly so you can spot and treat an increase quickly – read about how to treat high blood sugar
+- check your blood sugar level regularly so you can notice and treat an increase quickly – read about how to treat high blood sugar on our page about hyperglycaemia

-- stick to your treatment plan – don't stop taking insulin unless told to by a healthcare professional
+- follow your treatment plan – do not stop taking insulin unless you're told to by a healthcare professional

 - be careful taking new medicines – check with a doctor or pharmacist first, as some medicines can increase the risk of DKA